 For the swing we are looking to almost replicate a putting motion by creating a pendulum with your arms, driving the club head firmly through the ball on a shallow arc without decelerating.
 It’s important to aim for a spot on the green where you will have cleared all of the obstacles but where you still have room for the ball to carry out the “run” part.
 For me, I think of this using a 50/50 ratio.
 Basically, for every yard the ball travels in the air, it will roll a yard on the green.
 And while this isn’t a full proof plan for every chip it is certainly a starting spot while you figure out a more accurate ratio for yourself (taking 10 balls before a round and heading to the practice green will give you a good idea).

 Now while this is one of the easier chips to hit, there are some things you want to focus on avoiding.
 Two very common problems that will ruin your consistency on this chip are breaking your wrists during the swing and decelerating your club through contact.
 When you break your wrist you are shortening the amount of time where the club head is in the correct plane to hit the ball.
 This is because breaking your wrist will increase the angle that the club comes into the ball and also the angle that it leaves along.
 In the picture below the two different arrows represent the path that your club head could take.
 Looking at the arrow represented by a broken wrist swing you’ll see that you only have a small opportunity for good contact while the shallower plane that is created by a pendulum will give you a much wider margin for error.

-As we just said, we want a higher shot this time and because of this we want to select a club with more loft from our bag (SW, 60 degree, etc).
+As we just said, we want a higher shot this time and because of this, we want to select a club with more loft from our bag (SW, 60 degrees, etc).
 For the mini flop, we can think of it as a more 75/25 ratio.
 Most of the distance to the hole in the air, and just a tiny bit of roll to get us snug.
-Different goals from the bump and run and so, different set up.
+Different goals from the bump and run and so, different setup.
 Let’s look at that first.
 For the set up we want: